conanlu/conan/README.md

 ## Overview

-Portfolio web app built with Next, Mantine, and TypeScript.
+Portfolio web app for Conan Lu built with Next, Mantine, and TypeScript.
+Credit goes to Aycan Öğüt.
 Page contents provided by Github, Raindrop, and rss2json APIs.

 <br />